-California Penal Code 25610 PC allows you legally to transport or carry a firearm in a motor vehicle if you are an adult, 18 years of age or older, who resides in California and are not otherwise prohibited from having a gun.
+California Penal Code § 25610 PC permits you to transport or carry a firearm in a motor vehicle if you (a) are 18 or older, (b) reside in the state, and (c) are not otherwise prohibited from having a gun.
 But the firearm must be unloaded and in the trunk or in a locked container.

 If the above conditions are not met, a person may be charged with carrying a concealed weapon, per PC 25400.

-(1) The firearm is within a motor vehicle and it is locked in the vehicle’s trunk or in a locked container in the vehicle.
+(a) The firearm is unloaded, within a motor vehicle, and locked in the vehicle’s trunk or in a locked container in the vehicle.

 Examples of illegal acts under this code section include: